 How much does insulation for house walls cost?

-Typically, it might cost around £1000 BUT most homes in the UK are entitled to a free cavity wall insulation grant that might even make it 100% FREE, subject to status.
+Typically, it might cost around £1000 BUT many homes in the UK are entitled to a free cavity wall insulation grant that might even make it 100% FREE, subject to status.
 It’s all part of the government’s ECO (Energy Company Obligation) scheme, which helps UK families and pensioners on a massive range of social benefits to make their homes more energy efficient.

 Can I get a free home insulation grant?

-We’re confident we can get everyone some sort of home insulation grant, and we specialise in free insulation grants for pensioners, jobseekers, families on child tax credit, working tax credit, or universal credit.
+We’re confident we can get most people some sort of home insulation grant, and we specialise in free insulation grants for pensioners, jobseekers, families on child tax credit, working tax credit, or universal credit.